 Grab some street food

-There are lots of great places to get food in Aarhus, and the Aarhus Central Food Market is one of my favorites.
+There are lots of great places to get food in Aarhus, and Aarhus Street Food is one of my favorites.
 It’s right near the train station, and it has tons of options to choose from.
 My favorite was the shakshuka stand!
 The chef is from Israel, and we had a fun chat about Aarhus and the food scene while he was cooking.

 If the weather is nice, there’s lots of seating outside so you can get a view of Strøget as you eat.